CBS Bosses Explain Surprising Decision To Cancel ‘Kevin Can Wait’ After 2 Seasons

-The return of Kevin James to network television was a major coup for CBS after the actor’s previously successful nine-year run on the network with the sitcom The King of Queens.
+The return of Kevin James to network television was a major coup for CBS after the actor’s previously successful nine-year run on the network with the sitcom, The King of Queens.
 Two seasons and a couple of key casting changes later, and James’ sophomore sitcom, Kevin Can Wait, became a cancelation casualty.

 In an interview with Deadline, CBS Entertainment president Kevin Kahl explained the surprising decision to ax the show headlined by one of the network’s most beloved stars, saying it all came down to the numbers.